mervebdurna/deep-learning/README.md

 # deep-learning
-This repository stores  Deep Learning notes and small projects.
+This repository stores  Deep Learning notes and projects.